What works have copyright protection?

 - does not use copies to create or substitute for anthologies or collective works;

-- copies pursuant to their own initiative, and not according to the plan of a supervisor or administrator;
+- copies pursuant to his/her own initiative, and not according to the plan of a supervisor or administrator;

 - makes no charge to students beyond the actual cost of photocopying.

-Copying shall not be used to create or to replace or substitute for anthologies, compilations, or collective works.
-Such replacements or substitution may occur where copies of various works or excerpts therefrom are accumulated or reproduced and used separately.
+- Copying shall not be used to create, or to act as a replacement or substitute for, anthologies, compilations, or collective works.
+Such replacements or substitutions may occur when copies of various works or excerpts therefrom are accumulated or reproduced and used separately.
 Furthermore, copying shall not be a substitution for the purchase of books, publishers’ reprints, or periodicals nor shall copying be repeated with respect to the same item by the same teacher from term to term.
-If a teacher plans on using the materials for more than one semester then he or she should obtain permission from the copyright holder.
+If a teacher plans on using the materials for more than one semester, he or she should obtain permission from the copyright holder.

 Can I use materials I found on an Internet website in class, without obtaining permission for the use?

 - Internet pages are copyrighted.
 The same guidelines apply to internet work that apply to printed materials.
 The “fair use” exception is applicable, but the same “fair use” analysis must be done to determine whether the fair use exception actually applies to the particular situation.

 If I have purchased a software program, can I make a copy of it?

 - Assume all software is copyright protected.
 The only source for permission to copy copyrighted software is either a specific grant of that right in a license agreement or the express or implied (with regard to freeware) permission of the copyright owner.
 Making copies of copyrighted materials is one of the exclusive rights of the copyright owner.
 When you purchase a software program you purchase the right to that single copy of the program, not unlimited reproduction/copying of the program.

 May I make a copy of software licensed to the University and take it home in order to do University work on my home computer?